 2Ye are our epistle written in our hearts, known and read of all men: 3Forasmuch as ye are manifestly declared to be the epistle of Christ ministered by us, written not with ink, but with the Spirit of the living God; not in tables of stone, but in fleshy tables of the heart.
 (Cor 2:)

 The Christian is a living epistle demonstrating the will of God, just as was Jesus and the Apostles.
 Consider how the Apostles carried on where Jesus left off.
 They were the beginning of the Church.
 We in the close of history are the final pages of the New Testament.
 What are we showing the world God wants them to know?
 Are we a living testimony of God's love?
 Or do we demonstrate what God considers to be fruitless vines destined for the pit?
 Consider, the branches that bear no fruit are not the unbelievers who were never part of the vine, nor a part of the field of God.
 It's those who have attached themselves to the vine and declared themselves to be of the body of Christ Jesus is referring to in His parables.
-We are walking on very thin ice if we don't recognize this and teach our faulty beliefs to those who have been led astray from the narrow road.
+We are walking on very thin ice if we don't recognize this and therefore teaching our faulty beliefs to those who have been led astray from the narrow road.

 14But the natural man receiveth not the things of the Spirit of God: for they are foolishness unto him: neither can he know them, because they are spiritually discerned.
 15But he that is spiritual judgeth all things, yet he himself is judged of no man.
 16For who hath known the mind of the Lord, that he may instruct him?
 But we have the mind of Christ.
 (1Cor 2:)